Microsoft Streets & Trips: History of releases with Streets & Trips branding

 The last version, Streets & Trips 2013 was released on July 1, 2012 with a new online custom ratings and reviews feature and Metro UI-style icons.
 Despite previous reports that the 2013 version did not accept data from older versions, the 2013 version converts the old files for usage and the user can save them in that format.

 A separate version of the product was always sold with a GPS (Global Positioning System) receiver to allow users to use the product as a satellite navigation system.
 Since version 2008, Microsoft started requiring Product Activation for the retail versions of Streets & Trips, although Volume License (VL) versions available through MSDN did not require activation.

 Microsoft announced the discontinuation of Streets & Trips in 2014, with online support for existing users to end on July 14, 2015.

 All versions of Windows 10 include a free GPS-ready mapping app similar to Streets & Trips.
 This can be used offline, though the map data must be initially downloaded before use on a state by state, province by province basis.
 In the U.S. and Canada, actual (not calculated) residential and commercial street addresses are included.
 Voice navigation is provided to GPS-enabled devices.
 The drawing tools from Streets & Trips have been removed, however.
+The Maps app was removed in 2025.